 The meta-data tagging system becomes a sophisticated search tool that will significantly increase our abilities to quickly find materials on the Internet.
-Large libraries of materials will be available to search.
+Large materials libraries will be available to search.

 IMS Advantages

 There are a number of advantages to the IMS system.